Main To Whom It May Concern Takeaways:

 - There are pros and cons to using a generic greeting.
 It can minimize the risk of misspelling a name or incorrectly identifying gender.
 On the other hand, it can sound impersonal and imply laziness or a lack of care.

-With this common salutation becoming obsolete, many letter writers wonder if there are still times when it’s appropriate and effective to use.
+Some feel that this common salutation is becoming obsolete.
+Similarly, others feel it sounds too impersonal and even stuffy.
+However, many letter writers wonder if this classic greeting is still appropriate and effective to use.

 Should I use To Whom It May Concern?

-It all comes down to style and context.
-Benefits to using To Whom It May Concern are include help avoid addressing the wrong person, misspelling a name, or using the incorrect gender.
-Another benefit is that this salutation can save you time.
-If you’re sending the same letter to multiple people, you’ll save time researching names and changing the greeting.
-On the downside, it’s less personal and can seem old-fashioned.
+If you don’t who the recipient is, using To Whom It May Concern is fine.
+Alternatives include Greetings and Dear.
+Use these alone or in combination with the person’s job title or department.
+However, it all comes down to style and context.
+On one hand, To Whom It May Concern is a generic greeting that helps avoid addressing the wrong person, misspelling a name, or using the incorrect gender.
+Another benefit is that if you’re sending the same letter to multiple people, you’ll save time researching names and changing the greeting.
+On the other hand, it’s less personal and can seem old-fashioned.
 Or worse, it could come off lazy because a quick Internet search or phone call could give you the information you need to create a more personal and unique impression.